Institute of Taiwan Studies

-The Institute of Taiwan Studies, Chinese Academy of Social Sciences is an institute under the Chinese Academy of Social Sciences and the 15th Bureau of the Ministry of State Security that conducts research on Taiwan's politics, economy, society, culture, foreign relations and cross-strait relations.
+The Institute of Taiwan Studies is an organization hosted within the Chinese Academy of Social Sciences and managed by the 15th Bureau of the Ministry of State Security, the principal civilian intelligence agency of the People's Republic of China.
+The institute conducts research on Taiwan's politics, economy, society, culture, foreign relations and cross-strait relations.

 History

-The Institute of Taiwan Studies of the Chinese Academy of Social Sciences was established in September 1984 with the approval of the Secretariat of the Chinese Communist Party.
+The Institute of Taiwan Studies was established in September 1984 with the approval of the secretariat of the Chinese Communist Party.
 In 1988, the Institute of Taiwan Studies founded the quarterly journal Taiwan Studies.
 In 2004, it was adjusted to a bimonthly journal.
 In 1993, the Institute of Taiwan Studies founded Taiwan Weekly, which is a Taiwan-related news weekly sponsored by the institute.
-On December 25, 2023, the Institute of Taiwan Studies founded the English academic journal China Taiwan Studies, which is the first English academic journal in mainland China focusing on the study of cross-strait relations.
+Since 1991, the National Society of Taiwan Studies, the All-China Federation of Taiwan Compatriots, and the Institute of Taiwan Studies have jointly hosted the Cross-Strait Relations Academic Seminar every year, referred to as the "Three Taiwan Forums."

 The Institute of Taiwan Studies is one of the most important Taiwan research institutions in mainland China.
 It often holds various academic activities.
 For example, from June 29 to 30, 2013, the Taiwan Reform Foundation of former Democratic Progressive Party Chairman Frank Hsieh hosted a seminar on the development and innovation of cross-strait relations at the Harbour Grand Hong Kong Hotel in Hong Kong, with the Institute of Taiwan Studies as a co-organizer.
 On October 11–12, 2013, the 21st Century Foundation and the National Association for Taiwan Studies hosted the first Cross-Strait Peace Forum, with the Institute of Taiwan Studies as one of the co-organizers.

-Since 1991, the National Society of Taiwan Studies, the All-China Federation of Taiwan Compatriots, and the Institute of Taiwan Studies have jointly hosted the Cross-Strait Relations Academic Seminar every year, referred to as the "Three Taiwan Forums", and have never been discontinued as of the 27th session in 2018.
+On December 25, 2023, the Institute of Taiwan Studies founded the English academic journal China Taiwan Studies, which is the first English academic journal in mainland China focusing on the study of cross-strait relations.